 The Bank has an employee stock ownership plan covering substantially all of its employees meeting age and length of service requirements.
-Contributions to the plan are made at the discretion of the Board of Directors.
+Contributions to the plan are made at the discretion of the board of directors.
 The Bank also adopted a 401(k) Plan during 1996 covering those employees qualifying for coverage under the employee stock ownership plan.
-Contributions to the plan are made at the discretion of the Board of Directors.
+Contributions to the plan are made at the discretion of the board of directors.
 The employee stock ownership plan and 401(k) Plan have merged into a single plan known as 401kSOP.
-The Bank also has a stock ownership plan which grants stocks to selected executives and other key employees.
+The Company also has a stock ownership plan which grants stocks to selected executives and other key employees.
 Stock grants under this plan vest over a period of three or five years.
+In 2018 the Company adopted an equity incentive plan.
+Under this plan, the Company has granted equity incentive units, stock appreciation rights as well as restricted stock units.